-You can find out more about the Welfare Reform, Health and Employability Forum by visiting their section on the Employability in Scotland website (external website).
+You can find out more about the Welfare Reform, Health and Employability Forum by visiting their section on the Employability in Scotland website (external site).

-You can also contact our Income and Welfare Reform team for more information on our work.
+You can also contact our Income and good work team for more information on our work.